 Milton Hershey opened his first confectionery shop in Philadelphia, Pennsylvania in 1876.
 He was 18 years old.
 The business got off to a good start, sales buoyed by the crowds who flocked to Philadelphia to visit the Centennial Exposition.

 Business grew and a few years later, needing more space, Milton Hershey moved his shop down the street to larger quarters at 925 & 927 Spring Garden Street and operated a wholesale business from 532 Linden Street (just around the corner).
 But by 1880 the business was beginning to falter.

 The Archives holds several letters from Milton Hershey to his Uncle Abraham Snavely that were written between December 1880 and January 1882.
-Each letter is much like the same, pleas for loans of money or requests for patience because Milton Hershey has not repaid the previous loans.
+Each letter is much the same, pleas for loans of money or requests for patience because Milton Hershey had not repaid the previous loans.
 The Archives does not hold any letters from Uncle Abraham.
 We can imagine that as Milton Hershey continued to beg for more and more financial support, Abraham became exasperated and disillusioned with his nephew.
 Milton’s last letters to his Uncle indicate that Abraham Snavely was dragging his feet (and wallet) about sending any more money.

 The last letter in the Archives’ collection suggests just how desperate Milton Hershey had become.

 MILTON S. HERSHEY

 Sole Manufacturer of the Celebrated H.H.
 Cough Drops

 at hand , and I canot do anny longer than